 For my children’s sake, it is better to leave?

-We know that abusive men often go to great lengths to win the kids’ loyalty and get the kids to despise their mother.
-Even though your child thinks he (or she) loves this man, he (or she) also fears and is repelled by his behaviour.
-You can see this, even though your child is too young to comprehend it for himself / herself.
+Abusive men often go to great lengths to win the kids’ loyalty and get the kids to despise their mother.
+Even though your children think they love this man, they also fear and are repelled by his behaviour.
+You can see this, even if your children are too young to comprehend it for themselves.

 You are the adult.
 You have the responsibility of making what you believe are the best choices for your children’s future.
-Sometimes good parents know better than their kids and such parents have to override the child’s wishes for the child’s long term good.
+Sometimes good parents know better than their kids, and such parents have to override the children’s wishes for the children’s long term good.

 Here is another article from a family violence support service: Do you feel safe at home? … Do your children?